 The building where Revival is located was originally a home owned by the Campbell family of Decatur in the early 1900s – a home where couples courted one another in the parlor, where children were born and where generations of memories were made.
 It has since housed everything from law offices to restaurants, but the Revival team has restored the space as closely as possible to its original condition to reinstate that homey atmosphere.

-When guests dine at Revival, they will experience a rebirth of the family-style way of dining and feel the importance of sitting down and sharing a meal with loved ones – the same traditions that Gillespie’s own family held dear.
+When guests dine at Revival, they will feel the importance of sitting down and sharing a meal with loved ones – the same traditions that Gillespie’s own family held dear.

-Revival has several private dining options to choose from ranging in size from an intimate family dinner for up to 12 guests, to day and evening meeting spaces for 20-25, all the way up to large corporate style events and wedding receptions of up to 100 guests.
+Revival has several private dining options to choose from ranging in size from intimate family dinners, to day and evening meeting spaces, all the way up to large corporate style events and wedding receptions for up to 100 guests.

 Communion, our outdoor private event space, is available for rental, but is limited to the warmer months and as weather permits.
 Please fill out the form below, and we will get back to you promptly